iRGBit/indexhelper/README.md

 # indexhelper

-It was the year 2015 and still computers were mainly used by humans to chit chat, make selfies and create Power Point presentations.
+It is the year 2015 and still computers are mainly used by humans to chit chat, make selfies and create Power Point presentations.
 Yet, the power of automation has not been fully exploited yet and there's still highly educated people wasting their time copying and pasting words around in their academic texts.

 **Indexing should be easy and fun!**